 First, a quick primer: A Realtor® is not exactly the same thing as a real estate agent, though there is a lot of overlap between those two job titles.
 A real estate agent is someone who’s been licensed by the state to help transact real estate (and is usually also a Realtor®, but not always); A Realtor® is a member of the National Association of Realtors® (and is almost always also a practicing real estate agent or broker).

 As the name implies, these fees are paid to the buyer’s agent and listing agent for their services after closing.

-Does the percentage seem high?
-Your agent doesn’t get as much as you think.
-Some agents make as little as $11.85 per hour, on average.
+If that percentage seems high, remember, your agent doesn’t get as much as you think.
+Some agents make as little as $11.85 per hour.

 What’s included in the fees

 Both buyer’s agents and listing agents are local real estate experts, with knowledge of real estate law and contract negotiation.
 Though agents are not attorneys, these skills are critical.

 “It is imperative that they’re working with a real estate professional who has the experience, and the market knowledge to guide them through this process,” Navarro says.
 “The investment in their future home is one of the biggest investments they may be making.”